-A key aspect of the Leeds MBA is a set of challenges that will stretch your thinking and your abilities.
+A key part of the Leeds MBA is a set of live challenges that will stretch your thinking and your abilities.
 Our New Venture and Consulting Challenges stand us apart from many of our competitors – and they will ensure you stand apart from yours.

 Each challenge is your chance to apply what you have learned so far and reflect on your experience.
 It means you’re ready for senior management-level challenges in the world of work as soon as you graduate.